 - Agitation (movement)

-Ideally, every laundry day would provide sun (heat), dry air (low humidity) and wind (agitation), but we all know that’s not reality, especially in winter.
+Ideally, every laundry day would provide sun (heat), dry air (low humidity) and wind (agitation), but we all know that’s not reality, especially in winter and especially in the UK.

-While drying your clothes inside your home may seem like a convenient solution to winter weather, this poses some health risks to both your family and your house.
+While drying your clothes inside your home may seem like a convenient solution to winter weather (or be your only option if you don’t have a garden or balcony), this poses some health risks to both your family and your house.

 Drying your laundry on radiators can create indoor pollution by releasing volatile organic compounds (VOCs) into the air.
 Chemicals from fabric dyes, detergent, fabric softener and so on can evaporate into the air as a result of being heated on a radiator.

 Drying clothes inside also releases water into the air inside your house.
-Drying laundry inside typically increases interior humidity by 30 percent on laundry day and 15 percent overall, according to a study by the Mackintosh School of Architecture in Glasgow.
-This can be a real problem, particularly in poorly ventilated or well insulated houses, as it encourages the growth of mould.
+Drying laundry inside typically increases interior humidity by 30% on laundry day and 15% overall, according to a study by the Mackintosh School of Architecture in Glasgow.
+This can be a real problem, particularly in poorly ventilated or well-insulated houses, as it encourages the growth of mould.

 Mould spores can exacerbate asthma as well as causing a variety of health and respiratory problems, such as allergies, sinusitis, bronchitis, nausea, coughing, fatigue, headaches, eye, throat, and skin irritation.